NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Training Dataset Creation

-\textbf{Species Detection}: We use the same datasets as for species classification, but prompt the model to ask whether the recording contains one of a set of options, or `None'.
-Options are sampled in the same way as for classification, with a mix of random and hard negatives.
-In fifty percent of prompts, the correct species is not included in the set of options, with a correct answer of `None'.
+\textbf{Species Detection}: Using the same datasets as in species classification, we prompt the model to determine whether a given species is present in a recording.
+The model selects from a provided set of candidate species or chooses ``None'' when no correct option is given.
+Candidate sets are constructed with a mix of random and hard negatives, similar to the classification task.
+In 50\% of prompts, the correct species is omitted from the set, making ``None'' the correct answer. \looseness=-1

-To help bridge the gap between focal train recordings and noisy soundscape recordings common at inference, we also generate a noise-augmented detection training set from Xeno-canto.
-We use per-channel energy normalization (PCEN~\cite{lostanlen2018per}) as a form of noise-gate for bird vocalization activity detection.
-Then, we separate each detected segment into four stems using the 4-stem Bird-MixIT source separation model~\citep{denton2022improving}.
-Because the separation model may over-separate sources and does not label stems with source names, we use the YAMNet model \citep{howard2017mobilenets} trained on the AudioSet dataset~\citep{gemmeke2017audioset} to select solely the stems with high probability on the AudioSet animal classes (with ids between 67 to 131).
-Correspondingly, for each stem we take the maximum probability across the classes, we average the values across the time frames, and we sum the stems with values higher than 0.5.
+Because Xeno-canto comprises mostly focal recordings, we account for the covariate shifts in soundscapes by adding noise---audio that does not contain animal vocalizations, speech, or music.
+We source noise samples from datasets including: ShipsEar~\citep{santos2016shipsear}, Deepship~\citep{irfan2021deepship} and Orcalab~\citep{poupard2020massive} for boat engine sounds, as well as FSD50K~\citep{fonseca2021fsd50k} and Urbansound~\citep{salamon2014dataset} for non-animal, non-music sound classes, and all the classes from TUT2016~\citep{mesaros2016tut}, IDMT~\citep{abesser2021idmt}, Demand~\citep{thiemann2013diverse}, and Wham noise~\citep{wichern2019wham}.
+The noise is added programmatically, using random files at a random signal-to-noise ratio (SNR) sampled from a uniform distribution between $-10$dB and $20$dB.

-In addition, we used soundscape recording datasets from Sapsucker Woods (SSW, \cite{kahl2022ssw}), Sierra Nevada (SNE, \cite{kahl2022sne}), and the University of Hawai'i at Hilo (UHH, \cite{navine2022uhh}) for detection tasks.
-Following the approach used in the detection datasets from BEANS, we split the audio into 10-second windows with a 5-second overlap, and treated it as a multi-label classification problem.
-Species with more than 100 occurrences were selected as target labels, while species with fewer occurrences were grouped into an ``other'' class.
+In addition, we used soundscape recording datasets for detection from Sapsucker Woods (SSW \cite{kahl2022ssw}) for birds and from Barkley Canyon \citep{Barkley, ONC2013, ONC2014a, ONC2014b} for marine mammals.
+Following the BEANS detection dataset methodology, we segment audio into 10-second windows with a 5-second overlap, and treated it as a multi-label classification problem.
+Species with more than 100 occurrences were used as target labels, while those with fewer occurrences were grouped into an ``other'' class.

-\textbf{Captioning}: We use the AnimalSpeak~\citep{robinson2024transferable} dataset for bioacoustic captioning.
-AnimalSpeak combines bioacoustic datasets into a language-model-captioned audio-text dataset.
-However, due to scale, the large segment of AnimalSpeak from Xeno-Canto was not captioned with a language-model, and used only templated captions.
-We further process Xeno-Canto with Gemini-1.0-pro~\citep{gemini2024} following the same method used to create AnimalSpeak, and use these LLM-generated captions in addition to the original captions.